Miners in lock-down in Guinea as Ebola death toll hits 84

 The U.N.'s World Health Organization (WHO) has so far reported 12 suspected cases and four deaths in the ocean-front city of 2 million people.

-WHO spokesman Gregory Hartl said all the cases in Conakry were linked to one man who came from the central Guinean town of Dobala, about 300 km (190 miles) away.
+WHO spokesman Gregory Hartl said all the cases in Conakry were linked to one man who came from the central Guinean town of Dabola, about 300 km (190 miles) away.

 "Unfortunately, this one person infected both family members and health care workers when he went to Conakry for medical attention and died," Hartl told Reuters in Geneva.